Upcoming Events

-Monthly evening programs will resume in October on the third Friday of the month at 7 p.m.
-Some programs will be hybrid and some via Zoom only see below.
+Monthly evening programs are offered on the third Friday of the month (September – April or May) at 7 p.m.
+Some programs will be hybrid and some via Zoom only – see below.
 In person meetings will be held at Harlan Hall, room 111.
 Gila Native Plant Society members will receive a Zoom link by email; any others interested may request a link from gilanative@gmail.com.
 All are welcome.
 Tune in soon to see our scheduled programs for the fall.

-Field trips will be organized as opportunities arise.
-Check our field trips page here: http://www.gilanps.org/events/field-trips.
+Field trips will be organized as opportunities arise and announced by email.
+Check our field trips page to see information about past field trips here: http://www.gilanps.org/events/field-trips.

 2022